 Actually Curious – This isn’t your typical card game.
 Its tagline is Cards For (Not Against) Humanity.
 You know that other card game that you definitely can’t play with your kids?
 Well, this is nothing like that one.
 It’s a bunch of cards, and each one has a prompt or question on it.
 The original white deck has four levels of cards from easy to challenging, including questions like “Share one positive characteristic about each person in the group” and “What are you willing to fight for and why?.”
 The pink Happy Hour deck is all one level, meant to be mixed in with the original deck, and has questions like “What did 12 year old you want to be when you grew up?” and “If I could re-do one moment of my own life, it would be…” I can’t wait to take these cards on my next date with my hubby because I know they will lead to great conversations.

-I’m not sure how practical this game is, but it sounds like a lot of fun.
+I love this game is, but it sounds like a lot of fun.
 Imagine Apples to Apples, except that you write a response to the prompt instead of choosing a card.
 We played it for hours on Thanksgiving.

 Food-Related Christmas Gifts